NaveenKaliannan/guide-to-good-software/Linux.md

 * **until**
 * **select**
 ### Networking in linux
+Networking is the important in Linux.
+TCP/IP Transmission Control Protocol/Internet Protocol model is the base.
 DNS resolver in local machine sents our DNS querries to DNS nameserver, which covert the human readbale names (google.com) to IP addresss (number:..:..). <br />
 Names are convenient for humans and Numbers are convenient for machines. <br />
 When you type google.com in web browser, DNS resolver in our notebook asks DNS server for IP address of the google.com.
 PC and our notebooks use IPv4/IPv6 addresses for network communication.
 Increasing end-users connected to the Internet leads to the exhaustion of IPv4 addresses.
 This is the reason why IP version 6 is introduced.
 DNS nameserves can be manually configured via DHCP. when we type the google.com, a querry with our IP address will be send to the IP address of google.com.
 Then the desination will send the response with their IP address to us.